latest nhpb_banner 1__compressed

 Regulations on Heating and Utility Disconnections are available in most states.
 The government has laws that regulate when an utility company can disconnect a customers service.
 Typically they state that companies can’t disconnect power during the cold winter or hot summer months.
 Families with children, including single mothers, often have additional laws protecting them, as well as if the customer has a medical need.
 Learn more on utility disconnection laws.

-Telephone and Internet Assistance Programs are part of utility bill resources Low income families, seniors and the disabled will receive discounts on their monthly phone bills from Lifeline or Link-Up.
+Telephone and Internet Assistance Programs are part of utility bill resources.
+Low income families, seniors single mothers and the disabled will receive discounts on their monthly phone bills from Lifeline or Link-Up.
 Or they will get free cell phones, tablets, or even savings on their high speed cable Internet connection.
 Some of these services are combined with other electric bill programs as well, such as LIHEAP, so a customer will automatically be eligible for them.
 Continue reading on telephone and internet programs.

 Get help to turn on electric service.
 Once a shut off has occurred, it can be difficult for customers to reconnect their utilities in a timely manner.
 This is especially true of very low income families with limited or no money available to them.
 There are emergency financial assistance programs that households can use to turn on their power, whether it is lights, electric, or heat.
 Find how to get help to turn on utilities.